 I have included a job - MVS00 (contained in file mvs00.jcl in the jcl directory) - which will initialize the eight new DASD volumes and then submit a command to vary the volumes online.

-In a Command Prompt window for your host operating system, type the command submit jcl/mvs00.jcl (from the mvs directory) and press Enter:
+on Linux: In a terminal window, type the command ./submit jcl/mvs00.jcl (from the mvs directory) and press Enter:

 You will receive a message (ICK003D) asking you to confirm that you want to initialize/label the DASD volume at address x'180':